kventinel/spotter-biometry-project/README.md

 ## Inference

 - Enrollment: speakers pronounce some count of phrases and biometry model calculate speaker embedding
-- Solve keyword spotting task with biometry for given speaker on some set of wav files
+- (simple) Solve keyword spotting task with biometry for given speaker on some set of wav files
-- Solve keyword spotting task with biometry for given speaker on sound flow
+- (harder) Solve keyword spotting task with biometry for given speaker on sound flow